tradingstrategy-ai/dex-live-algorithmic-trading-example/README.md

 2. Optimiser that crunches through multiple parameters
 2. Final backtest notebook with fixed parameters you are prepared to take to the live trading

+This repository comes with a simple example ETH-USDC strategy.

 For this example we have

 1. Initial backtest - somewhere in [Getting started repo](https://github.com/tradingstrategy-ai/getting-started)
 2. Optimiser notebook.
 [See here](./notebooks/eth-breakout-optimiser.ipynb)
 3. Final backtest.
 [See here](./notebooks/eth-breakout-dex-final.ipynb)

+**Note**: This strategy might be too simple and overfit for real world trading.

 # Step 2: Give the strategy id